-- 1.35 In keeping with the Council's policy on the introduction of e-Government, the Licensing Authority consents to applications and other notices being given electronically where the Act and regulations allow.
-The address at which the Licensing Authority will accept applications and notices is: - - (a) by post/personal service to The Licensing Unit, Rochford District Council, South Street, Rochford, Essex, SS4 1BW - (b) by e-mail to licensing@rochford.gov.uk - (c) by facsimile to 01702 545737 - (d) on-line (when the facility becomes available) - 1.36 Regulations require that where applications and notices are sent electronically, they must be capable of being accessed by the Authority; legible in all material respects; capable of being read and reproduced in written form.
-They must also be made or given in writing.
-They are not 'made' or 'given' until all required documentation and any fee has also been received. - 1.37 Where applications for premises licences and club premises certificates have been granted, the Licensing Authority will send the licence or certificate to applicants by post. - 1.38 Appendices C and D provide applicants with advice and guidance on the application process and the scale of licensing fees.
+- 1.271.35 In keeping with the Council's policy on the introduction of Government, the Licensing Authority consents to applications and other notices being given electronically where the Act and regulations allow.
+The address at which the Licensing Authority will accept applications and notices is: - - By post/personal service to The Licensing Unit, Rochford District Council, South Street, Rochford, Essex, SS4 1BW - By e-mail to licensing@rochford.gov.uk

+- By facsimile to 01702 545737 - On-line line at www.rochford.gov.uk (when the facility becomes available) - 1.281.36 Regulations require that where applications and notices are sent electronically, they must be capable of being accessed by the Authority; legible in all material respects; capable of being read and reproduced in written form.
+They are not 'made' or 'given' until all other required documentation and any fee has also been received. - 1.291.37 Where applications for premises licences and club premises certificates have been granted, the Licensing Authority will send the licence or certificate to applicants by post. - 1.301.38 Appendices C and D provide applicants with advice and guidance on the application process and the scale of licensing fees.